Aalyahmonday/ytbplus/FAQ.md

 **Q**: Should I remove the vanilla YouTube?

-**A**: you don‘t have to but you should remove the vanilla YouTube.
-Keeping it may cause issues with Google Sign-in and Cast to TV
+**A**: You don‘t have to but you should.
+Keeping the vanilla YouTube app may cause issues with Google Sign-in and Cast to TV
 ##

 **Q**: I can't sign into my Google account!!!